petergardfjall/garminexport/README.md

 # Contribute

-To work on the code base you need (besides the basic prerequisites outlined above) to have [pipenv](https://github.com/pypa/pipenv) installed.
-Create a `virtualenv` (an isolated development environment) and install the required dependencies like so:
+To start working on the code, create a virtual environment (an isolated development environment) and install the required dependencies like so:

+    # create virtualenv and populate it with library dependencies
+    make dev-init

+    # activate virtualenv
+    source .venv/bin/activate

+    # code ...

+    # test
-    make venv
+    make test
-    # or similarly: pipenv install